onionych/L2DWK/README.md

 **·** Feb.
 17, 2022: The code is updated.

 ## Contact Us
-For any problem concerning the code, please feel free to contact Mr. Chun Yang (noah_s_ark@163.com).
+For any problem concerning the code, please feel free to contact Mr. Chun Yang (noah_s_ark@163.com, chunyang@ustb.edu.cn).

 ## Example
 **.\tests\L2DWK_example.m** shows a demo of using the code.